ChamodSathsara/todoapp_react_native/README.md

 # 🩺 Dr. Nimal's Tasks – React Native Todo App

-A simple, elegant, and powerful mobile application designed for **Dr. Nimal** — a busy professional who needs to manage a hectic schedule efficiently.
-This React Native app, built using **Expo** and **Expo Router**, connects with a RESTful API to provide full CRUD functionality for task management.
+A simple, elegant, and powerful mobile application designed for Dr. Nimal — a busy professional who needs to manage a hectic schedule efficiently.
+This React Native app, built using Expo and Expo Router, connects with a RESTful API to provide full CRUD functionality for task management.
 It offers a clean interface with a smooth user experience tailored for productivity on mobile devices.

 ---